-10. Secretariat of Bureau.
+15. Secretariat of Authority.

-(1) The Bureau shall have a Secretariat, which shall be headed by the Executive Director and shall have such other officers and staff as the Board may determine.
-(2) The Secretariat shall have such functions as may be assigned to it by the Board.
+- (1) The Authority shall have a Secretariat, which shall be headed by the Executive Director and shall have such other officers and staff as the Board may determine. - (2) The Secretariat shall have such functions as may be assigned to it by the Board.

-11. Executive Director.
+16. Executive Director.

-- (1) The Minister shall appoint the Executive Director of the Bureau. - (2) The Executive Director shall be a person of high moral character and proven integrity with the relevant qualifications and experience to the functions of the Bureau. - (3) The Executive Director shall hold office on such terms and conditions as may be specified in his or her instrument of appointment. - (4) The Executive Director shall be the Chief Executive Officer of the Bureau and shall, subject to general directions as the Board may give, be responsible for the day-to-day administration of the Bureau and the implementation of the decisions of the Board.
+- (1) The Minister shall, on recommendation of the Board, appoint the Executive Director of the Authority. - (2) The Executive Director shall be a person of high moral character and proven integrity with the relevant qualifications and experience to the functions of the Authority. - (3) The Executive Director shall hold office on such terms and conditions as may be specified in his or her instrument of appointment. - (4) The Executive Director shall be the Chief Executive Officer of the Authority and shall, subject to general directions as the Board may give, be responsible for the day-to-day administration of the Authority and the implementation of the decisions of the Board.

-12. Officers and staff.
+17. Officers and staff.

-- (1) The Board shall appoint officers and staff as may be necessary for the proper and efficient discharge of the objects and functions of the Bureau under this Act. - (2) The officers and staff appointed under subsection (1) shall be paid such remuneration and allowances as the Board may determine. - (3) The Board may delegate to a Committee of the Board or the Executive Director or any other officer of the Bureau any of its powers under subsection (1), for the appointment of staff at such levels and subject to such condition as the Board may determine.
+(1) The Board shall appoint officers and staff as may be necessary for the proper and efficient discharge of the objects and functions of the Authority under this Act.

+- (2) The officers and staff appointed under subsection (1) shall be paid such remuneration and allowances as the Board may determine. - (3) The Board may delegate to a Committee of the Board or the Executive Director or any other officer of the Authority any of its powers under subsection (1), for the appointment of staff at such levels and subject to such condition as the Board may determine.

-13. Liability of staff.
+18. Liability of staff.

-A member, officer or other staff of the Bureau is not, in his or her personal capacity, liable in civil proceedings in respect of an act or omission done in good faith in the exercise of his or her functions under this Act.
+A member, officer or other staff of the Authority is not, in his or her personal capacity, liable in civil proceedings in respect of an act or omission done in good faith in the exercise of his or her functions under this Act.